yannfeat/val.repo/README.md

 # val.repo

-val.repo is a curated repository of R packages that is structured similarly to CRAN but with additional metadata.
-It also hosts risk-assessment reports on its associated website, published via GitHub Pages.
+val.repo is a curated repository of R packages that is structured similarly to CRAN but with additional metadata: It hosts validation reports on its associated website, published via GitHub Pages.

 ## Repository Functionality